openethereum/openethereum.github.io/Pluggable-Consensus.md

 - `"immediateTransitions"` - bool - Determines whether the validator set transition is applied immediately without waiting for finality (`true`) or not (`false`).
 - `"blockRewardContractTransition"` Block at which the block reward contract should start being used.
 - `"blockRewardContractAddress"` Block reward contract address, setting the block reward contract.
 This option overrides the static block reward definition.
+- `"blockRewardContractCode"` Bytecode of the block reward contract.
+This option overrides `"BlockRewardContractAddress"`.
+In this mode, code are executed in static call, so it must be pure.
 - `"maximumUncleCountTransition"` Block at which maximum uncle count should be considered.
 - `"maximumUncleCount"` Maximum number of accepted uncles.
 - `"emptyStepsTransition"` Block at which empty step messages should start.